leptoquark1/sw-blurhash/README.md

 **Easy adaptable for Custom Integrations**
 <br> Option to outsource the generation process to skirt 'PHP', 'Process' or even the 'System' bottlenecks

-## Roadmap

-### 4.1.0 UX & Controlling

-- Exclude folders in media browser (like plugin config)
-- Consider the HTML5 `img` 'lazy' attribute in combination with blurhash

-### 4.2.0 Cover Traces (Garbage Collecting)

-- List all missing images (those which do not meet the 'exclusion' configuration settings)
-  - add a cli command with structural output; List all images with blurhash that no longer fit the 'exclusion' config
-  - clean up existing command and (if possible) make it to be triggered from administration
-- Remove a blurhash from image
-  - Using the media browser:
-    - single images
-    - folders
-  - Possibility to fully remove all generated Blurhashes when the plugin is uninstalled

-### 4.3.0 Increase compatibility - Vue Storefront and Custom Integrations

-- Api Integration of `MediaHashId` endpoint
-  - read single blurhash for media entities and thumbnails
-  - read lists of media entities (filtered, searchable)
-  - write Blurhash for media entities (upsert backbone for outsourced generation)
-  - validate a list of media entities for compatibility
-  - list missing images (Those which not meet the 'exclusion' configuration settings)

-### Backlog

-- Emulated integration should be compatible with background images
-- Support for images provided by CDNs
-- Display a message now and then, when in manual mode

-#### Conceptual

-- Individual placeholders / loading state indicators while blurhash is processing
-- File size limitation; Default exclusion for tiny and small images

-##### Integration Tweaks

-Better performance on slow / weak devices

-- Compare lazy decoding of images (those not in view port) on pages with a lot of images:
-  - Queue order should match the actual position of the Images in DOM
-  - Fixed or absolut image position should be respected - can their position in queue be corrected?
-- Hash Media-queries: Different hash sizes by device size (media-query), user-agent and similar classifications
-- Blurhash decoding using WebAssembly (First try in Rust was significant slower than the current implementation)

 ## System Requirements

 ### Environment